alphagov/govuk-design-system/src/community/whats-new/index.md

 - be able to customise the page template further than before

 [Read the full release notes for v6.0.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.0.0) to see what’s changed.

-If you have any questions or feedback, [contact the team](/contact/).

 ## January 2026